top of page

 • Grey LinkedIn Icon

 Joel Peiris is a Fogarty Scholar studying Medicine at UWA.
 He has a fascination with the human anatomy, and strong drive for innovation in AI/robotics.
 His future specialisation will combine medical engineering and nanotechnology on the journey to becoming a surgeon.
-Inspired by the work of Australians like Mark Kendall and Paul Anderson and Cytophenix in WA, he sees the Perth Biodesign Flagship Program as a vehicle to develop entrepreneurial skills, consolidating all his STEM knowledge to focus on innovation and enterprise.
+Inspired by the work of Australians like Mark Kendall and Paul Anderson and Cytophenix in WA, Joel sees the Perth Biodesign Flagship Program as a vehicle to develop entrepreneurial skills, consolidating all his STEM knowledge to focus on innovation and enterprise.

 Aditya Vashi Linkedin.jpg